Imperial Petroleum Inc. Announces Proposed Spin-Off of Two of Its Drybulk Carriers

-/EIN News/ -- ATHENS, Greece, April 13, 2023 (GLOBE NEWSWIRE) -- Imperial Petroleum Inc. (Nasdaq: IMPP) (the “Company”), a ship-owning company providing petroleum products, crude oil, and drybulk seaborne transportation services, today announced that, through a wholly-owned subsidiary, it has filed a registration statement on Form F-1 pursuant to the Securities Act of 1933 to effect a spin-off of two of its drybulk carriers.
+ATHENS, Greece, April 13, 2023 (GLOBE NEWSWIRE) -- Imperial Petroleum Inc. IMPP (the "Company"), a ship-owning company providing petroleum products, crude oil, and drybulk seaborne transportation services, today announced that, through a wholly-owned subsidiary, it has filed a registration statement on Form F-1 pursuant to the Securities Act of 1933 to effect a spin-off of two of its drybulk carriers.
 C3is Inc., the newly formed subsidiary that will act as the holding company for the two drybulk carriers, has applied to have its common stock listed on the Nasdaq Capital Market.

 In connection with the spin-off transaction, the Company will contribute two vessel-owning subsidiaries to C3is Inc., and will distribute all of the common shares of C3is Inc. to the Company's common shareholders and holders of warrants to purchase the Company's common shares as required by their terms.
 The transaction is expected to be completed in the second quarter of 2023, and remains subject to the registration statement on Form F-1 being declared effective by the Securities and Exchange Commission, the approval of the listing of C3is Inc.'s common stock on the Nasdaq Capital Market, and final approval by the Company's board of directors.
 There can be no assurance that the transaction will occur or, if one does occur, of its terms or timing.